Page 2 of 2, top Master of Art Programs in Estonia 2019

 MA 16-17 (out of 17).
 Master of Art Programs in Estonia

-The Sound and Visual Technology programme gives you the opportunity to study two of the most engaging and rapidly developing fields in the arts and culture.
-You will choo
+The Sound and Visual Technology program gives you the opportunity to study two of the most engaging and rapidly developing fields in the arts and culture.
+You will choose

 The Sound and Visual Technology programme gives you the opportunity to study two of the most engaging and rapidly developing fields in the arts and culture.
 You will choose either sound or visual technology as your main specialty, but you will also gain an in-depth working knowledge of the other field.